 Due to these earlier coffee icons, and the foundation these men pioneered in the specialty coffee industry, Starbucks evolved and has now become a global household brand name.

-In the early days of the specialty coffee industry, it was Jay Endres knowledge, persistency, and passion that assisted these coffee legends with the roasting equipment side of the business.
+In the early days of the specialty coffee industry, it was Jay Endres knowledge, persistence, and passion that assisted these coffee legends with the roasting equipment side of the business.
 Without a roasting machine, there is no brewed coffee.
 Mr. Endres is very specific about terminology, “It is relevant to distinguish between a roasting machine and a roaster.
 Roaster implies the person roasting, referred to as a “Roast Master”.
 The Roast Master runs the roaster for you, either by knowledge, by smell and eye, technology, or both.
 A roasting machine is the equipment that actually roasts the coffee beans, without this there is no coffee.”

 One starts by simply asking the following question(s):